awsdocs/amazon-eks-user-guide/doc_source/horizontal-pod-autoscaler.md

    kubectl run httpd --image=httpd --requests=cpu=100m --limits=cpu=200m --expose --port=80
    ```

-   This Apache web server pod is given 100 millicpu and 200 megabytes of memory, and it is serving on port 80\.
+   This Apache web server pod is given a 200 millicpu CPU limit and it is serving on port 80\.

 1. Create a Horizontal Pod Autoscaler resource for the `httpd` deployment\.